Intended outcome:

 Actual outcome:

-function is defined (as show above), an infinite loop occurs, causing useQuery
+When a network error occurs and an inline onError function is defined (as show above), an infinite loop occurs, causing useQuery to make repeated requests indefinitely.

-Note: This issue does not occur when a "stable reference" to a function is supplied as a value for onError
+Note: This issue does not occur when a "stable reference" to a function is supplied as a value for onError.

 // This version works without issue.